Mwiche96/OhMyGrid/docs/tools.md

 The OpenStreetMap community has demonstrated that crowdsourced geographic data can be validated and maintained in order to create high-quality maps.
 To validate electrical grid data, multiple methodologies are combined to enhance and assess its quality.
 The foundation of this are the [OpenStreetMap basics rules of Verifiability](https://wiki.openstreetmap.org/wiki/Verifiability):

-_At the core, "verifiability" is that everything you do can be demonstrated to be true or false by other mappers – the latter hopefully implying that there has been a change on the ground that needs mapping.
+_At the core, "verifiability" is that everything you do can be demonstrated to be true or false by other mappers – the latter      hopefully implying that there has been a change on the ground that needs mapping._

-* We apply this not only to the mapping data itself, but also to the way in which we record it – the geometries, tags and values we use to describe objects on the map.
+* _We apply this not only to the mapping data itself, but also to the way in which we record it – the geometries, tags and values we use to describe objects on the map._
-* A tag/value combination and geometry is verifiable if and only if independent users observing the same feature would make the same observation every time.
+* _A tag/value combination and geometry is verifiable if and only if independent users observing the same feature would make the same observation every time._
-* Objective criteria, clearly documented on the wiki, help to make tagging verifiable by individual mappers._
+* _Objective criteria, clearly documented on the wiki, help to make tagging verifiable by individual mappers._

+When mapping the electrical grid, mappers should only label infrastructure if they can identify an object with a high degree of certainty, either by observing it on the ground or using satellite imagery.
+This ensures that the quantities mapped in OpenStreetMap are based on real observations and can be traced back to the mapper who labelled an object or characteristic as true.
+This fundamental rule makes OpenStreetMap a high-quality ground truth dataset used for many applications in academia and industry.

+Based on this basic principle, there are numerous OpenStreetMap-specific and additional developments that serve to ensure the highest quality standards in the long term:

+0. Local Mappers and Users of [Open Infrastructure Map](https://openinframap.org/#2/26/12) are encouraged to leave notes about any issues they encounter in the electrical grid data in combination with the #MapYourGrid hashtag.
+There is no need to log in or provide any personal details, making it extremely simple to report issues with electrical grid data.
+This is the easiest way to contribute electrical grid data, and it is also key for user validation.

+1. All edits are validated by [JOSM's Validator](https://josm.openstreetmap.de/wiki/Help/Dialog/Validator) before they are uploaded.
+Generic rulesets are used to avoid classic mapping errors.
+This includes missing or uncommon tag combinations, as well as unlikely geometries and tags such lines with power tower distances of multiple kilometres.
+The JSOM editor strongly discourages mappers from uploading data containing warnings.

+2. Incorrect edits are highlighted using [map painting styles](starter-kit/#3-add-visual-clarity-with-custom-map-styles) specific to the electrical grid, making issues in the electrical system easy to spot.

+3. Ticking the 'I would like someone to review my edits' box enables you to request a human review of your edits in JOSM.
+This is recommended for all tutorial materials aimed at beginners, as well as for mapping with low-quality satellite imagery.
+Mappers can receive direct, electrical grid-specific support from the initiative by detecting the #mapyourgrid hashtag in the changesets of these edits.

+4. The [osmose data quality assurance](https://wiki.openstreetmap.org/wiki/Osmose) platform provides multiple tests specific to electrical grids to check the combination of tags and geometries.
+It tests the global grid once per day for issues like divergent voltage levels or unconnected transmission line.
+By identifying and separating these issues for high-voltage transmission grid infrastructure, these data can also be used to prioritise grid mapping.
+All these issues have also been integrated into [Open Infrastructure Map](https://openinframap.org/#2/26/12) to encourage users to work on unsolved osmose issues.

+5. Analytical platforms like [ohsome stats](https://stats.now.ohsome.org/) enable us to identify unmaintained electrical grid data or grid mapping hotspots.
+They provide comprehensive data on the grid like line lengths, low power mapping activity, and suspicious changesets, as well as hashtag analytics.

+5. Integration Tests

+6. Sensitivity Tests

+7. Interoperatbility Tests

+8. Cross Validation by Technical Mappers and Energy System Experts.

+9. Random sample validation using AI detection and on-the-ground field mappers.